 Credits, 3 sem. hrs.
-Prerequisite(s): ART 101 and ART 102, ART 205 and/or department chair approval.Explores typographic forms and their relation to images and print production.
-Emphasis is placed on design history, principles of visual design, and digital media.
-Projects in this studio class will emphasize application of graphic design principles to typography and page layout.
+Prerequisite(s): ART 101 and ART 102, ART 205 and/or department chair approval.
+Explores software for both vector-based and raster-editing image editing with an emphasis on learning

+Adobe Photoshop and Illustrator.
+Projects in this studio class will emphasize application of graphic design principles.
+(Extra lab fee)